 Testing Homogeneity of Variances

 One of the assumptions underlying Analysis of Variance is that the variances across groups are identical.
 This property is called homogeneity of variances or heteroscedasticity.
 It is often desirable to verify this assumption using an appropriate hypothesis test.
-The two most common ones are Bartlett's test and Levene's test.
+The three most common ones are Bartlett's test, Levene's test, and the Fligner-Killeen test.

 Bartlett's Test

-The null hypothesis is always that the variances of all groups are equal.
-The alternative hypothesis is that at least one of the variances is different.
-Bartlett's test is always one-tailed, and uses a chi-square statistic.
+The null hypothesis (H0) for Bartlett's test is that the variances of all groups are equal.
+The alternative hypothesis (H1) is that at least one of the variances is different.
+The test statistic used is a chi-square statistic calculated as follows:

 Bartlett's test is implemented by the BartlettTest class.
 It has three constructors.
 The first constructor takes no arguments.
 The data and conditions for the test must be specified by setting properties of the BartlettTest object.
 The second constructor takes an array of Vector<T> objects, that contain the samples the test is to be applied to.
 The third constructor takes two arguments.
 The first is a vector containing the data for all the samples.
 The second argument is a IGrouping object (such as a CategoricalVector<T>) that specifies how the values in the first argument are to be grouped.